 Step 3.
 Add Your images, text and call to action

 Now create your ad with a suitable image.
 So, for example, if you are boosting your Open Day event you may want to add an image of your Nursery play area or an image of your school.

 Add your text and a call to action.
 Your call to action will be linked to the promotion you selected in the previous step.
 So, if the promotion is to boost your event then the action will be ‘Interested’.
 If it is to get website visitors then it will be ‘Visit’ or ‘Learn more’

 Step 4.
 Create Your Audience

 This is where you can target your ideal market.
-In the example below, I want to target parents who have pre-school children (ideal for my open event to increase my school admissions) within a 14 mile radius of Guisborough.
-As you can see, I have a market reach of 70,000 people.
+For example, I want to target parents who have pre-school children (ideal for my open event to increase my school admissions) within a 14 mile radius of Guisborough, which would give me a potential market reach of 70,000 people.

 Step 5.
 Set up Your Budget